blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

 - Allow people to describe the individual pieces of data _within_ "things"
 - Make it possible to reuse those descriptions

-The system proposed in the RFC creates another vector of communication, the description of the data is no longer _necessarily_ as autonomous, people describing data can benefit from existing descriptions.
+The system proposed in the RFC creates another vector of communication, the description of the data is no longer _necessarily_ as autonomous, people describing data can benefit from existing, shared descriptions.
 This gives a route for **convergence** of descriptions, because as a block developer I can _discover_ an existing Property Type for `Timestamp` and reuse it, mitigating some of the risks of instead describing it as "time".
-This is less one-sided because a producer of data is also able to discover descriptions which they can use to create their data.
+This is less one-sided because a producer of data is also able to discover descriptions that they can use to create their data.

 That's not to say this will be perfect or that it will happen most of the time, but it's a possibility that's opened up by the system, and which future tooling and processes can leverage and guide people towards.
-This is beneficial for a number of reasons, one of which is that reusability of descriptions leads to emergent standardization.
+This is beneficial for a number of reasons, one of which is that reusing shared descriptions of data leads to emergent standardization.

 #### Emergent standardization